metal-stack/pixie/cmd/README.md

-# Pixiecore, with embedded iPXE
+# Pixie, with embedded iPXE

 This is a version of the Pixiecore tool that embeds iPXE binaries for all of Pixiecore's supported architectures/firmwares, so you don't